u16052642/thrive_erp_documentation/documentation-16.0/content/applications/sales/crm/track_leads/lead_scoring.rst

 Assign leads with predictive lead scoring
 =========================================

-The Odoo *CRM* app can automatically assign leads/opportunities to sales teams and salespeople.
+The Thrive Bureau ERP *CRM* app can automatically assign leads/opportunities to sales teams and salespeople.
 A standard practice is to assign leads based on the probability of winning each lead.
 Companies can prioritize the leads that are more likely to result in successful deals by quickly assigning them to the appropriate salespeople.

-Odoo automatically calculates the probability of winning each lead using a method called *predictive lead scoring*.
+Thrive Bureau ERP automatically calculates the probability of winning each lead using a method called *predictive lead scoring*.

 Predictive lead scoring
 =======================

-Predictive lead scoring is a machine-learning model that uses historical data from Odoo *CRM* to score open leads/opportunities.
+Predictive lead scoring is a machine-learning model that uses historical data from Thrive Bureau ERP *CRM* to score open leads/opportunities.

-As a company processes opportunities through the CRM pipeline, Odoo collects data on which opportunities are won and lost.
+As a company processes opportunities through the CRM pipeline, Thrive Bureau ERP collects data on which opportunities are won and lost.
 Predictive lead scoring uses this data to predict the probability of winning each new lead or opportunity.

-The more opportunities that are sent through the CRM pipeline, the more data Odoo collects, resulting in more accurate probabilities.
+The more opportunities that are sent through the CRM pipeline, the more data Thrive Bureau ERP collects, resulting in more accurate probabilities.

-Specifically, Odoo's predictive lead scoring uses the *naive Bayes* probability model:
+Specifically, Thrive Bureau ERP's predictive lead scoring uses the *naive Bayes* probability model:

 .. math::
    \begin{equation}